DIANABEnish/Amazon-web/README.md

 # Amazon-web
-This website that simulates an Amazon shopping experience
+This website simulates an Amazon shopping experience

 ## Overview
 This project is a functional simulation of the Amazon shopping experience, created as a front-end development exercise.
 The website replicates key features of Amazon's user interface and functionality, providing users with a familiar e-commerce experience.